[Exclusive] Four deaths after taking Russian Sputnik V vaccine

 "There is a problem with under-registration of side-effects of drugs in Russia in general," Vasily Vlassov, an epidemiologist at HSE University in Moscow, told EUobserver on Wednesday.

 "All non-desirable effects connected in time with the use of the drug should be considered as a possible side-effect of the drug.
 It is a fundamental rule.
-Even death under a train should be considered," Vlassov, who recently co-wrote a study on Sputnik V in the British Medical Journal, said.
+Even death under a train should be considered," Vlassov, who co-wrote a study on Sputnik V in the British Medical Journal, said.

 Raw nerves